lanl/singularity-eos/doc/sphinx/src/models.rst

 The user should note that this implies that :math:`e=0` at the reference temperature, :math:`T_0`.
 Given this simple relationship, the user should treat the temperature from this EOS as only a rough estimate.

+Given the inconsisetency in the temperature, we have made the choice **not** to expose the entropy for this EOS. **Requesting an entropy value will result in an error.**

 Given a reference density, :math:`\rho_0`, we first parameterize the EOS using :math:`\eta` as a measure of compression given by